Lemon2ee/IME/README.md

         - Provide necessary public method to apply the filter to the given 2d array of image data and generate a new 2d array after operation.
     - IFilterImpl (implements IFilter)
-        - The class takes in a filter kernel in the contructor, and only public method is to apply the filter operation to the given image data.
+        - The class takes in a filter kernel in the constructor, and only public method is to apply the filter operation to the given image data.
 - Package: feature
     - FeatureCommand (interface)